-We asked over 1000 healthcare professionals on Figure 1 how to talk with parents who refuse to vaccinate their children.
+Over the last several years there has been an increase in refusals to vaccinate, and this has been complicated with the spread of COVID-19.
+With this in mind, we asked over 1,000 healthcare professionals on Figure 1 how to talk to parents about vaccines when they have refused to vaccinate their children.
 Here’s what they had to say:

 - 78% – Discuss the risk of severe illness